-Revised reporting ends Fiat Chrysler’s sales streak in 2013
+Revised reporting ends FCA’s sales streak in 2013

 Fiat Chrysler Automobiles NV has revised its sales reporting practices in the United States amid federal investigations and claims of inflated sales.